mahavedalla/mahavedalla/docs/questions/nibbana/whether-nibbana-can-be-experienced-in-ordinary-circumstances.md

-# Whether Nibbāna can be experienced in ordinary circumstances?
+Question: Whether Nibbāna can be experienced in ordinary circumstances?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: -